dagargo/emu3bm/README.md

 $ emu3bm -p BassDrum bank
 ```

 Add a primary layer to preset 0 from sample 001 with original key F#2 from C2 to C3.
+Upper and lower case note names are allowed.
 ```
-$ emu3bm -e 0 -z 1,pri,f#2,c2,c3 bank
+$ emu3bm -e 0 -z 1,pri,F#2,c2,c3 bank
 ```

-The same thing can be acomplished by using key numbers.
+The same thing can be accomplished by using key numbers.
 ```
 $ emu3bm -e 0 -Z 1,pri,33,27,38 bank
 ```